Thousands of people embark on nursing degrees every year with the ambition of becoming a fully qualified nurse.

 Mental health nurses, on the other hand, are responsible for planning and providing support and nursing care for individuals with mental health issues.

 These issues can range from severe disorders to more common anxiety and depression.
-As part of a mental health team, you will work with professionals and medical staff including social workers and therapists.
+As part of a mental health team, you will work with professionals and medical staff, including social workers and therapists.

 Together you will work on care requirements, supporting the individual and their family, administer medication and develop care plans.

 These are just two of the specialist areas you can train in once you qualify as a nurse.
-While your core training will be the same as any other nurse, your career can diverge significantly.
+While your core training will be the same as that of any other nurse, your career can diverge significantly.

 But with that comes a fantastic opportunity to learn and develop a unique set of skills, allowing you to help people the best way you can.